andreimerlescu/verbose/TESTS.md

     make fuzz FUZZ_TIME=2m

-During `make ci` and `make test`, fuzz targets run in seed-corpus-only mode — they exercise all seeded inputs but do not generate new ones.
-This means fuzz tests appear in the normal test output as `FuzzX/seed#N` cases and count toward the pass/fail result without adding unbounded runtime to CI.
+Fuzz targets run their seeded corpus under plain `go test` — you will see them appear in normal test output as `FuzzX/seed#N` cases and they count toward the pass/fail result without adding unbounded runtime to CI.
 To run the fuzzer in generative mode (actually mutating inputs to find new failures), use the `make fuzz-*` targets directly outside of CI.

 If the fuzzer finds a failing input it writes it to `testdata/fuzz/<FuzzTarget>/` as a corpus file.
-That file is then replayed on every subsequent `go test` run, permanently covering that edge case.
-Commit these files to the repository.
+That file is then replayed on every subsequent run of that fuzz target.
+Commit these files to the repository so the edge case is covered permanently.

 ---